usnistgov/OSCAL/docs/content/documentation/schema/datatypes.md

 A real number expressed using decimal numerals.

-In XML Schema this is represented as the built in typ [decimal](https://www.w3.org/TR/xmlschema11-2/#decimal).
+In XML Schema this is represented as the built in type [decimal](https://www.w3.org/TR/xmlschema11-2/#decimal).

 In JSON Schema, this is represented as: